sydefz/pokemon/README.md

   **How to use:**

-  python setup.py
+  command: python setup.py

+  update the target list in myspider.py

-  scrapy runspider myspider.py
+  command: scrapy runspider myspider.py